hazimtimimi/global_report/README.md

 # - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # Paths, etc for creating the CSV files for the annex tables to be
-# published on the web, and also for splitting/merging PDFs
+# published in the global report and also on the web, and also for splitting/merging PDFs
 # - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

+# Parent folder fo CSV, Excel and PDF files for annex 4 tables in the printed report

+annex4_folder    <- "D:/Example/Annex_4_data_tables/"

 # Parent folder for CSV and PDF files:

 annexweb_folder    <- "D:/Example/annex_for_web/"

 # Define input/output PDF subfolder locations: